Ah, working from home.

 Some people thrive on routine, whereas others like to go with the flow.
 The reality is that working from home allows you more flexibility in your schedule, but runs the risk of kind of always being working and not working at the same time.

 Set a defined work day as best you can.
 If you want to work a standard workday, then 8 to 4 or 9 to 5 might be a good option for you.
 If you hate mornings, you can adjust your schedule to be 11 to 7 or 12 to 8 (but check with your employer first!).
 Either way, having a clear timeframe in which you are working will help you – and others – to identify when you’re not working.

 This also means you should be signing out of all work-related programs and communication tools once your workday is done.
 Try to avoid answering work emails, Slack messages, and work calls while not on the clock.

 If you’re in a management/supervisory or on-call role, it may not be possible for you to set such clear time boundaries.
 Maybe you need to be able to answer certain emails or phone calls while you’re not technically working.
-That’s fine, just keep in mind that a work/life balance is crucial to living a content and fulfilled life, and setting boundaries will support you in both your work and personal endeavours.
+That’s fine, just keep in mind that setting boundaries will support you in both your work and personal endeavours.

 Boundary Three: Space

 If you live on your own, it’s a pretty easy boundary to set as far as your workspace goes.
 If you share your home with others, it may be necessary to outline a boundary around your workspace and time.

 Setting ground rules with others in your home is helpful in making sure you’re able to secure the time and space you need to work and ascertains that others are aware of your needs.

 Even though you’re not physically working beside your colleagues, it’s still important to maintain a relationship with them.
 It will give both you and them a sense of community, which is a big reason why shared offices and work environments are successful.